 Soil Monitoring Action Plan (Soil MAP) is working to improve communication, awareness and understanding between a range of different users.
 The aim is to develop a soil monitoring programme that supports the collection of soil data and makes soil data and information available that meets the needs of these users.

 Get involved – There are portals and apps that allow you to find out more about the soil beneath your feet and others that ask you to collect information about your soils.
+The soil erosion portal has now closed, if you have any queries please contact us

 Soils news – Find out the latest news and announcements about Scotland’s soils.